 The recovery period between bouts of hard effort helps your body get used to working at progressively higher intensities.
 And training at higher intensities will lead to greater cardiovascular fitness over time, McNamara says.

 Interval running often allows you to do more overall work at greater intensities than steady-state running.
 This helps quicken your pace.

-For example, if your 5K race pace is eight minutes per mile, you probably wouldn't be able to go out and run 6K at that same pace.
-However, you could split 6K into intervals—say, 15 x 400 metres on the track or treadmill—and run each at your target pace, Buckingham says.
+For example, if your 5K race pace is eight minutes per mile, you likely wouldn’t be able to go out and run 6K at that same pace.
+However, you could split 6K into intervals — say, 15 x 400-meters on the track or treadmill — and run each at your target pace, Buckingham says.
 As you improve, you can shorten your rest periods or extend the length of your intervals.
-Eventually, you'll be able to cover 6K at an eight-minute-mile pace.
+Eventually, you’ll be able to cover 6K at an eight-minute-mile pace.

 3.Burns More Calories

 The intensity of intervals means you burn more calories than you would during a steady-state run.

 One study in the Journal of Strength and Conditioning Research compared the calorie expenditure of aerobic, resistance, and HIIT workouts.
 HIIT emerged as the clear winner, burning up to 30 percent more calories than other workouts — even though the HIIT group only exercised for a third of the time the other groups did.